Travel Note

 Hotel

 This resort features private studio and two-bedroom cabins with stunning views of pine-covered meadows and mountains.
-Onsite you'll find a full-service restaurant, bar, and golf course.
-It’s located just 15 miles from the venue (approximately a 20-minute drive) and about 1 hour 15 minutes from the Reno-Tahoe airport.
-We have a block of cabins reserved for our wedding guests.
-To book, please call Whitehawk directly and mention the Wolf/Jones wedding — these cabins are not available to book online.
-If calling during the off-season, leave a voicemail and they’ll typically return your call within one business day.
-The block will be held until April 1, 2026, so we recommend booking early to secure your spot!
-Complimentary breakfast is included with your stay Minimum 2-night stay required Occupancy: 1–5 guests per cabin
+Onsite amenities include a full-service restaurant, bar, and golf course. • 15 miles from the venue (~20 minutes) • ~1 hour 15 minutes from Reno airport We have a block of cabins reserved for our wedding guests.
+To book, please call Whitehawk directly and mention the Wolf/Jones wedding.
+These cabins are not available to book online.
+If calling during the off-season, leave a voicemail and they typically return calls within one business day.
+Important details: • Block held until April 1, 2026 • Complimentary breakfast included • 2-night minimum stay • 1–5 guests per cabin We recommend booking early to secure your spot.

 Hotel